Kubedex/chart-test-template/README.md

 To remove the chart from a running container use `make chartrm`.
 You can then install cleanly again using `make chart`.

+To investigate chart problems you can run `make ssh` to log into the K3s container and run the usual `kubectl` and `helm` commands to troubleshoot.

 To kill everything and start from scratch including terminating the K3s container use `make clean`.

 # Tests